“SUMMER OF lOVE”

 “Embrace your life darlings.
 Life is short!”

 “Gin and Tonic.” the bartender smiled as he placed it on the bar before her.
-It was early, but not too early since the sun was low, and she was thirsty for her favorite drink, her way of ushering in the summer season.
+It was early, but not too early since the sun was low, and she was thirsty for her favorite drink, her way of ushering in summer.
 A false step toward normality, but it proved refreshing.

-She picked up her drink and walked out to the sidewalk patio where couples were seated.
-She felt both envious of them and almost embarrassed to be alone, but the drink had given her courage.
+She picked up her drink and walked out to the sidewalk patio.
+She felt both envious of the couples and almost embarrassed to be alone, but the drink had given her courage.
 And so she took the last sip and raised her head as the diva had prescribed.

 “You must be mistaken.”